My Historic Coventry website

 In 2017 our son, Steve, was encouraged by a friend to go along with him to an "open mic" (traditionally known as a "free & easy") at the nearby Devonshire Arms pub, and have a go at playing guitar in front of a small audience.
 Until then Steve had only played live at school concerts and, like so many guitarists around the world, played mainly for his own amusement in the bedroom.
 He went down well and gained confidence, so began going along every couple of weeks.

-After about two months, in August, he convinced me that I ought to acompany him and ask for a go on the drums.
+After about two months, in August, he convinced me that I ought to accompany him and ask for a go on the drums.
 I'd not played with other musicians for 31 years, but I couldn't resist the opportunity of trying again.
 So, I went along and got introduced to the host band, Flat Badger, who were extremely welcoming and friendly.
 They let me play two numbers - Johnny B Goode and Sunshine of Your Love.
-As I first sat down behind their drumkit I felt so nervous, but by the time we'd played the two songs I felt completely at home again after all those years, and knew I had to continue.
-Two years later and we join them virtually every Friday evening - and sometimes a Tuesday or Wednesday, too.
-Many sincere thanks to Josh, Eddie & Simon for putting live music back into our lives again!
+As I first sat down behind their drum-kit I felt so nervous, but by the time we'd played the two songs I felt completely at home again after all those years, and knew I had to continue.
+We still join them virtually every week, so, many sincere thanks to Josh, Eddie & Simon for putting live music back into our lives again!

 Open-mic night at the Devonshire Arms, June 2019